AI4Bread/S3RL_tutorial/source/Installation_PyG.rst

 - `Human Breast Cancer <https://www.10xgenomics.com/resources/datasets/human-breast-cancer-block-a-section-1-1-standard-1-1-0>`__
 - `Mouse Brain Anterior <https://drive.google.com/drive/folders/1jDmx8IjiGhOD__spuuhFB1fWVDJtv5CU>`__

-We also provide the processed datasets for the four datasets used in our experiments, which can be accessed via the link `processed datasets <https://github.com/AI4Bread/S3RL/tree/main/Data>`_.
+We also provide the processed datasets for the four datasets used in our experiments, which can be accessed via the link `processed datasets <https://1drv.ms/f/c/e335a8f5a4880556/Ei9UsIT2MVhEuWDQL92VKFMBkUVuETP2800R5YFJFVLmQg?e=naZfgF>`_.

 Additionally, we offer the SimCLR code used for extracting semantic features from the images, available at the link `SimCLR <https://github.com/AI4Bread/S3RL/tree/main/Img_encoder>`_.
+The extracted features are available at the link `semantic features <https://github.com/AI4Bread/S3RL/tree/main/Img_encoder>`_.

 Finally, the configurations used in our experiments are available at the link `configuration <https://github.com/AI4Bread/S3RL/tree/main/Best_cfg>`_, enabling the reproduction of the results reported in the paper.